Try Before You Buy: The Benefits of In-store Sampling

 Brand & Product Exposure

 This is perhaps the most immediate benefit product sampling has in the food & drink sector, and the most obvious.
-Executed well, sampling has the ability to capture both consumers within the brand’s immediate target audience and beyond, who otherwise may not be exposed to the product or may not have been reached by current marketing.
+Executed well, sampling has the ability to capture both consumers within the brand’s immediate target audience and beyond, who otherwise may not be exposed to the product or may not have been reached by current food and drink marketing.
 Done correctly, sampling then signposts interested consumers to where the product can be purchased and maximises the trial-to-purchase conversion rate.
 This is especially important for new products with few comparable SKUs, and products in emerging categories.

 Builds Customer Loyalty